stonepros/stone/doc/releases/luminous.rst

   This may seem a bit strange, but is less strange than having a deleted-but-snapshotted object not appear at all and be completely hidden from librados's ability to enumerate objects.
-Future versions of Ceph will likely include an alternative object enumeration interface that makes it more natural and efficient to enumerate all objects along with their snapshot and clone metadata.
+Future versions of Stone will likely include an alternative object enumeration interface that makes it more natural and efficient to enumerate all objects along with their snapshot and clone metadata.